dhermes/golembic/README.md

 Makefile for `golembic` project

 Usage:
-   make dev-deps               Install (or upgrade) development time dependencies make vet                    Run `go vet` over source tree make shellcheck             Run `shellcheck` on all shell files in `./_bin/` PostgreSQL-specific Targets: make start-postgres         Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres          Stops the PostgreSQL database running in a Docker container make restart-postgres       Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres       Determine if PostgreSQL database is running; fail if not make psql                   Connects to currently running PostgreSQL DB via `psql` make run-example-cmd        Run `./examples/cmd/main.go` make run-example-script     Run `./examples/script/main.go` MySQL-specific Targets: make start-mysql            Starts a MySQL database running in a Docker container and set up users make stop-mysql             Stops the MySQL database running in a Docker container make restart-mysql          Stops the MySQL database (if running) and starts a fresh Docker container make require-mysql          Determine if MySQL database is running; fail if not make mysql                  Connects to currently running MySQL DB via `mysql`
+   make dev-deps                Install (or upgrade) development time dependencies make vet                     Run `go vet` over source tree make shellcheck              Run `shellcheck` on all shell files in `./_bin/` PostgreSQL-specific Targets: make start-postgres          Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres           Stops the PostgreSQL database running in a Docker container make restart-postgres        Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres        Determine if PostgreSQL database is running; fail if not make psql                    Connects to currently running PostgreSQL DB via `psql` make run-example-cmd         Run `./examples/cmd/main.go` make run-postgres-example    Run `./examples/postgres-script/main.go` MySQL-specific Targets: make start-mysql             Starts a MySQL database running in a Docker container and set up users make stop-mysql              Stops the MySQL database running in a Docker container make restart-mysql           Stops the MySQL database (if running) and starts a fresh Docker container make require-mysql           Determine if MySQL database is running; fail if not make mysql                   Connects to currently running MySQL DB via `mysql`

 ```